microsoft/vscode-docs/docs/getstarted/settings.md

   // Sets how YAML front matter should be rendered in the markdown preview. 'hide' removes the front matter.
 Otherwise, the front matter is treated as markdown content.
   "markdown.previewFrontMatter": "hide",

+  // Sets how line-breaks are rendered in the markdown preview.
+Setting it to 'true' creates a <br> for every newline.
+  "markdown.preview.breaks": false,

   // Controls the font family used in the markdown preview.
-  "markdown.preview.fontFamily": "system-ui, 'Segoe WPC', 'Segoe UI', 'HelveticaNeue-Light', 'Ubuntu', 'Droid Sans', sans-serif",
+  "markdown.preview.fontFamily": "-apple-system, BlinkMacSystemFont, 'Segoe WPC', 'Segoe UI', 'HelveticaNeue-Light', 'Ubuntu', 'Droid Sans', sans-serif",

   // Controls the font size in pixels used in the markdown preview.
   "markdown.preview.fontSize": 14,